Real, Unbiased MLM Reviews from an Ex-MLMer

 On one side, you’ll have the super-charismatic and successful distributors who are making a fortune and believe their company is the greatest of all-time.

-On the other side, you’ll have the haters who’ll blame the MLM company for their divorce last year, declining health, and essentially ruining their entire life in Utah.
+On the other side, you’ll have the bloggers and haters who’ll blame the MLM company for their divorce last year, declining health, and essentially ruining their entire life in Utah.

 (Kidding.
 But did you know that Utah has the most MLMs per capita than any other state?)